About HEAD Nepal

 Our special thanks to the TV station, August Picture TV Production House in Singapore for producing a film entitled "the activist journey" about the mobile blind school and the the activities of Head Nepal in 2011.
 A big thank you goes to the host, Paige, for her great contribution and also a big thanks to all the people in Singapore who contributed financially to our programme.

-Our sincere gratitude and a big thanks to Mr. Herman and Peter from Holland for their tireless effort to fulfill our common goal that is to create an appropriate educational environment for the blind and partially sighted children in Simikot Humla!!!
+Our sincere gratitude and a big thanks to Mr. Herman, Peter, Walter and all the members of SNG from Holland for their tireless effort to fulfill our common goal that is to create an appropriate educational environment for the blind and partially sighted children in Simikot Humla!!!

 The ISIS Foundation Simikot supported Head Nepal financially to conduct extensive survey on condition of people with disabilities in Humla district, and organize Basic Needs Support Services in Kholsi village.
 The Foundation also supports our children with stationaries.
 Currently in 2014 the foundation funded to construct a green-house in Simikot for the children at Head Vision Home.
 A big thanks to the foundation and staffs for their great assistance!